Skip to main content

 To change the certificates in a pool, simply call secureboot-certs install in the same ways as described in Configure the Pool.

 The new certificates will be used for new VMs, but will not be automatically propagated to existing VMs.
-If you want an existing VM to use the new certificates, either clear the VM certificates so that it gets the latest ones known from the pool at the next boot, or update manually.
+If you want an existing VM to use the new certificates, explicitly propagate them to it.

 Remove Certificates from the Pool